 These two programs are both support by Python, which is one of the popular programming languages among developers rising above Java in popularity.
 It is a modern microcontroller, where most coding boot camps will start you off with Python because of having eye-friendly languages.
 Most people have been introduced to Python as an object-oriented language since most of its tools are suited to having data and function bundled up together.
 However, Python supports both functional and object-oriented programming language, and its functions are equally as important for programmers and data scientists.

-Comparisons between the Two Program Paradigms
+Comparisons between the Two Program Paradigms in Python

 Before deciding which programs to use, you need to understand the advantages and disadvantages, as well as how they resemble or differ from one another.
 In this case, the easiest way of introducing functional programming is by comparing it to something you are already aware of, which is object-oriented programming.
 Let us look at the examples of the two approaches, using Python because it natively supports both styles and is easy to read.